zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-wdt-atp/migrate-wls-wdt-atp.md

   Although the name is `PasswordEncrypted`, enter the plaintext password and WebLogic will encrypt it when updating the domain.

 3. Add the 2 password properties for the `TrustStore` and the `KeyStore`.
 This is the password used when downloading the wallet.
+Here we use the password used in the script, but make sure to enter your own password if you changed it when downloading the wallet on the WLS servers

-  the resulting file should look like:
+  the resulting file should look like the follwoing (with the default wallet password):

     ```yaml
     <copy>